ririob/week-4-game/README.md

 Each crystal should have a hidden random value between 1 -12. -->

-# PESUDOCODE FOR CRYSTAL COLLECTOR GAME
+# PSEUDOCODE FOR CRYSTAL COLLECTOR GAME
 <!-- Create basic HTML layout for game -->

 <!-- Add hidden random value to each crystals between 1 - 12. -->